 - Rub seasoning onto salmon filets or place seasoning onto shallow bowl or plate and press salmon, flesh side down, into the rub, coating the entire filet.

 - In a cast iron pan, heat olive oil over medium heat.
 Once the oil is hot, place salmon flesh side down into the pan, cooking until blackened, about 2-3 minutes.
-Flip salmon over, skin side down, and cook until internal temperature reaches 145 degrees F, about 5-10 minutes, depending on thickness.
-If salmon is thick (over 1.5 inches), you may need to flip salmon over onto its sides to help it cook faster.
+Flip salmon over, skin side down, and cook until internal temperature reaches 125-125 degrees F* or the filet flakes easily when a fork is inserted into the center, about 4-5 minutes, depending on thickness.
+If salmon is thick (over 1.5 inches), you may need to cook a little longer.

 - Category: Tacos